Skip to Content

 Email

 From her office in Aiken, South Carolina, Alyssa Magnone provides preservation consultations, training programs, assessments, and disaster advice to a variety of cultural heritage organizations nationwide, with a focus on the Southeast.
 Since joining NEDCC in 2023, she has completed preservation assessments for a variety of organizations and has led over 25 hours of webinars and presentations on audiovisual preservation, physical collections care, and emergency preparedness.
 She has developed content for a new webinar “Disaster and Emergency Planning Refresher” as well as customized webinar and workshop content for private clients.
 Alyssa is currently serving as the project manager for a series of hands-on emergency preparedness and salvage workshops, scheduled for Spring 2025.
 She serves on the Southeastern Registrars Association Board and the American Association for State and Local History’s Nomenclature Task Force.
-She was recently awarded a DPOE-N Microgrant to complete Library Juice Academy’s Digital Curation Certificate.

 Mary Kate Kwasnik